I have just flown from Maui to London Heathrow, and I am NOT jet lagged. How did I do it?

 How to plan your 12-hour fast

-My flight was scheduled to land at 8am in Heathrow.
-This means that breakfast on the plane as served around 7 AM UT.
+My flight was scheduled to land at 8 am at Heathrow.
+This means that breakfast on the plane is served around 7 AM UT.
 A quick check on Google shows 7 AM UT occurs at 12 AM PST.
 Subtract 12 hours for the beginning of the fast.
-So I ate my last my was a big lunch at 12 PM PST (12 AM – 12 hours = 12 PM; which was actually 2 PM CST because I was already en route in Dallas).
+So I ate my meal, a big lunch at 12 PM PST (12 AM – 12 hours = 12 PM, which was actually 2 PM CST because I was already en route in Dallas).

-Alternately, you can buy pre-mixed packets of oral rehydration sats to mix into a liter of water.
+Alternatively, you can buy pre-mixed packets of oral rehydration salts to mix into a liter of water.
 Any oral rehydration salt, which follows the WHO guidelines, will work just fine.
-I use Tri Oral, Normal Lyte and Recover ORS.
+I use Tri Oral, Normal Lyte, and Recover ORS.

 AVOID ALL caffeine and alcohol because these dehydrate and fatigue the body.
 If you need to calm jitter pre-flight nerves, try a low- dose of a muscle relaxer or anti-anxiety medication (talk to your doctor about these).